opendatasoft/slate/source/includes/_dataset_security.md

 * a specific user
 * a specific group
-* anyone having access to the portal (the default ruleset) and not being affected by a user/group ruleset
+* anyone who has access to the portal (the default ruleset) and who's not affected by a user/group ruleset

 > Example object